-The Busser is responsible for removing all the used dishes and tableware and preparing the table in a professional manner for new guests.
-This role serves to expedite the restaurant floor and seat guests in a timely manner.
+The Busser/Room Service Attendant is responsible for removing all the used dishes and tableware and preparing the table in a professional manner for new guests and to run all room service order in a friendly and prompt manner.

 Essential Duties and Responsibilities

 The essential functions include, but are not limited to the following:

 - Removes all dishes and other items from table following the meal.

 - Cleans and professionally prepares table for new guests in accordance to the company’s standards

 - Performs cleaning side work as assigned.

 - Supports waiters and kitchen staff in other duties as required.